 It is natural that each decorative unit is not represented at each site examined, for we must allow for differences in culture, for regional differences in style, and for differences in time.
-Also, many of the sites with which we have had to deal have been but scantly excavated.
-A large number of correspondents have been noted among the finds of Susa I. Important though this is, one should remember that Susa has been very extensively excavated, and it is only natural that it would present more correspondents to foreign motifs than can be found in the smaller excavations.
+Also, many of the sites with which we have had to deal have been but ences in time.
+Also, many of the sites with which we have had to deal have been but excavated.
+A large number of correspondents have been noted among the finds scantly excavated.
+A large number of correspondents that Susa has been very of Susa I. Important though this is, one should return that Susa has been very of Susa I. Important though this is, one should return the sural present source correspondents extensively excavated, and it is only natural that it would present source correspondents to foreign motifs than can be found in the smaller excavations.

 found in that land.
-Yet the contact would seem to have been almost wholly one-sided, for not even that most-often-lost of objects, the Sumerian or Babylonian cylinder seal, is found in India.7 Nor is there more than the most meager evidence in Harappa of other objects and practices of foreign origination, save for those of such elemental nature as can be explained by common descent from much more remote times.
+Yet the contact would seem to have been almost wholly one-sided, for not even that most-often-lost of objects, the Sumerian or Babylonian cylinder seal, is found in India.3 Nor is there more than the most meager evidence in Harappa of other objects and practices of foreign origination, save for those of such elemental nature as can be explained by common descent from much more remote times.
 This remarkable, and at present inexplicable, isolation is a powerful argument against the possibility of the acquisition of such a repertoire of foreign decorative motifs by the Harappans through borrowing alone, since they are demonstrably so unreceptive to foreign innovations in their other arts and crafts.
 We may also assume that the features that Harappan painted designs share with such late wares as Susa II and Jumdat Nasr (prominent eye, hatched bodies, etc.) do not necessarily represent an interchange of ideas-west to east, at least-so much as they do the logical and inevitable evolution from earlier prototypes.